Year-end rush lifts delivery to Australia’s ERF

+Offset delivery to Australia’s Emissions Reduction Fund (ERF) over the past fortnight nearly doubled compared to the previous period, as project-owners transferred over 710,000 credits with the end of the year looming.

-Offset delivery to Australia’s Emissions Reduction Fund (ERF) over the past fortnight nearly doubled compared to the previous period as project-owners transferred over 710,000 credits with the end of the year looming.
+Offset delivery to Australia’s Emissions Reduction Fund (ERF) over the past fortnight nearly doubled compared to the previous period, as project-owners transferred over 710,000 credits with the end of the year looming.

 A Carbon Pulse subscription is required to read this content.
 Subscribe today to access our unrivalled news and intelligence, as well as our premium content including all job listings.
 Click here for details.